-home Biography Impostor Phenomenon Publications Articles Contact blank Links
+home Biography Impostor Phenomenon Publications Articles Contact Links

 <appalachian>

-For article publications related to the Impostor Phenomenon, please refer to the Impostor Phenomenon page.
+For publications related to the Impostor Phenomenon, please refer to the Impostor Phenomenon page.

 Imes, S.A., Clance, P.R., Gailis, A.T., & Atkeson, E. (2002).
 Mind’s response to the body’s betrayal: Gestalt/Existential therapy of clients with chronic or life-threatening illnesses.
 Journal of Clinical Psychology (Special Edition, In Session: Psychotherapy in Practice), 58(11), 1361-1373.